 The use of Goji berries in the eastern traditional medicines are used to treat the liver, the eyes, kidney problems, headaches, hypertension, lower back problems and to boost fertility.

-There is absolutely no doubt in our mind about the eficiency of the various eastern traditional medicines, these are methods that proved themselves again and again, over the span of many millenia, we deeply believe that there is much to learn from it.
-Slowly the western world starts to realize this, which is probably one of the reasons goji berries are becoming more and more popular, becoming part of many people's every day diet.
+Lately people in the western world started to realize this, which is probably one of the main reasons why Goji berries are becoming more and more popular, becoming part of many people's every day diet.

 All parts of the goji plant have different medicinal properties and have been used for millenia in the Traditional Eastern Medicines